Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Summary and Discussion

 Our results give tantalizing prospects for upcoming transient surveys of variable AGN (e.g. \citealt{Charisi2021}) and population studies of binaries in general, by predicting accretion variability signatures, and effects of long term binary accretion on mass ratio distributions.
 While our results are scale-free and apply to stellar binaries as well as supermassive black holes, we point out that Mach numbers are expected to vary depending on the scale of the binary.
 AGN disks are typically assumed to be much thinner than our fiducial scale height $h = 0.1$, and the accretion behaviour and CBD alignment in such systems may differ as a result.
-Therefore, further studies could include varying disk scale heights (similar to e.g. \cite{Tiede2020}, but with non equal mass ratios).
+Further studies could generalize our results by including varying disk scale heights (similar to e.g. \cite{Tiede2020}, but with non equal mass ratios), and angular momentum transport due to magnetorotational instability-driven turbulence \citep{BalbusHawley1991}.

 In the case of MBHBs, CBDs are replenished by inflowing gas funnelled towards the galactic center at random angles with respect to the binary plane, resulting in inclined CBDs.
 Future 3d simulations should include the effect of inclination angles on preferential accretion rates.